sayo-hs/heftia/README.md

 * GADTs for higher-order effects need to be instances of the [HFunctor](https://hackage.haskell.org/package/compdata-0.13.1/docs/Data-Comp-Multi-HFunctor.html#t:HFunctor) type class for convenient usage.
-    While it is still possible to use them without being instances of `HFunctor`, the `interpretRec` family of functions cannot be used when higher-order effects that are not `HFunctor` are unhandled.
+    While it is still possible to use them without being instances of `HFunctor`, the `interpretRec` family of functions cannot be used when higher-order effects that are not `HFunctor` are unelaborated.
     If this issue is not a concern, the GADT representation of higher-order effects is compatible with Polysemy and fused-effects.
     It is not compatible with Effectful and eff.